Diplomats, donors concerned about sex abuse reports at WHO - WTMJ

 The World Bank said it is “deeply concerned” about the new sex abuse allegations at WHO.
 The bank paused its negotiations with Congolese authorities for new financing to agencies, including WHO, last year when reports of general sex abuse during the Ebola outbreak surfaced.

-“We review our relationship with any organization whose standards are in question,” the World Bank said in an email.
+“We review our relationship with any organization whose standards are in question,” the World Bank said.

+Jiress Ngalya, a resident of Beni, Congo, where some of the recently reported sex abuse allegations involving WHO occurred, said it would be a welcome decision if donors reduced their funding to WHO after seeing how the agency handled sex abuse allegations in the country.

+“This should be a lesson to all humanitarian organizations to not abuse innocent women in our region,” he said.
+“This would show that they are not untouchable.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.